Online Access Agreement

 - Send funds to an external account outside of Community Bank - $2.50 per transfer (limits and restrictions apply)

 2.3 Types of Transfers and Limitations.

 You can make an internal transfer of funds from one account with the Bank to another, such as a transfer from a savings account to a checking account.
+You may make a transfer between personal accounts at other financial institutions.
 Transfers may be limited in amount as provided in our agreements with you governing these services or in accordance with bank policies.
 In addition, your ability to transfer funds between certain accounts is limited to federal law, as stated in your deposit agreements with us.
 For example, you can make no more than six (6) electronic transfers from a savings account during each statement period.
 Transfers made using both Online Banking and other transfer methods described in the Deposit Agreements are counted against the permissible number of transfers.
 The bank reserves the right to further limit the frequency and dollar amount of transactions from your accounts for security or credit reasons, as the Bank may determine at any time at its sole discretion.

 2.4 Overdrafts; Order of Payments.